tpluscode/tpluscode.github.io/source/_posts/2016-03-11-rest-misconceptions-4.markdown

 ![no routing routing with permalink](/uploads/2016/03/permalink.png)

+Of course this is just a demonstration of a general idea.
+In a real system the user interface would likely be presenting multiple resource representations and so a complete solution should take that into account.

 ## Selecting views

 Now, the view could also be selected based on the resource currently being displayed.
 A big problem with the routing